Rachel Ealey Bennett and Rebecca Wyatt are our Safeguarding and Welfare Leads

 They both have a diverse range of professional skills to support children, young people and families.

 The aim of their work is:

-- To enable children to access and benefit from the best educational opportunities by supporting Mums and Dads, carers and families with their individual needs
+- To enable children to access and benefit from the best educational opportunities by supporting parents, carers and families with their individual needs

 - Promote positive links between the home, school, local organisations and agencies so that families receive the best care and support that is available to them